Turkish name: History

+Naming customs during the Ottoman Empire

 Given names

 At least one name, often two but very rarely more, are given to a person at birth.
 Newly given names are allowed up to three words.
 Most names are gender-specific: Oğuz is strictly for males, Tuğçe only for females.
 But many Turkish names are unisex.
 Many modern given names (such as Deniz, "sea"; or Ülkü, "ideal") are given to newborns of either sex.

 Among the common examples of the many unisex names in Turkey include Aytaç, Deniz, Derya, Evren, Evrim, Özgür, and Yücel.
 Unlike English unisex names, most Turkish unisex names have been traditionally used for both genders.
 However, some unisex names are used more for one gender (Derya is used more for girls, whereas Aytaç is used more for boys).
 Names are given to babies by their parents and then registered in "The Central Civil Registration System" (MERNIS) while preparing the baby's identity document at the birth registration office of the district's governorship.

 Turkish names are often words with specific meanings in the Turkish language.

-Most Turkish names can easily be differentiated from others, except those of other Turkic nations, particularly Azerbaijan (see Azerbaijani name), especially if they are of pure Turkic origin.
+Most Turkish names can easily be differentiated from others, except those of other Turkic nations, particularly Azerbaijan (see Azerbaijani name), especially if they are of pure Turkic origin such as Ersen.
 The Law on the Adoption and Implementation of the Turkish Alphabet of 1928, in force as decreed by article 174 of the Constitution of Turkey, prescribes that only letters in the Turkish alphabet may be used on birth certificates.
-As the Turkish alphabet has no Q, W, X, or other symbols, names including those be cannot be officially given unless they are transliterated into Turkish.
+As the Turkish alphabet has no Q, W, X, or other symbols, names including those cannot be officially given unless they are transliterated into Turkish.